maxbback/robot_car2/README.md

 -- Distance information is used to controle the speed -- Direction is the guidance for which direction to drive to

-Current improvement areas is
-- When direction is not forward use distance to optimize where to go, try turn and if forward distance is ok go forward a litle
-- But in general a  smarter algorithm for movement is needed Click tp see the video when it tries to avoid crashing [![Watch the video](image_car2/robot_car2_front.jpeg)](https://youtu.be/d5yBfNilb-g) Below is some good pictures
+Click tp see the video when it tries to avoid crashing [![Watch the video](image_car2/robot_car2_front.jpeg)](https://youtu.be/d5yBfNilb-g) Below is some good pictures